-- Increased direct support to Indigenous Peoples and Local Communities (IPLC), who manage 80% of the world's biodiversity, is gaining traction, and WWF called to establish and implement a detailed road map to deliver significantly more finance directly to Indigenous Peoples and Local Communities, recognizing that currently less than 1% of nature finance goes to IPLC. - Momentum and global conversation on Biodiversity Credits is gaining traction.
+- Indigenous Peoples and Local Communities (IPLC) manage 80% of the world's biodiversity but receive less than 1% of nature finance.
+WWF called to establish and implement a detailed road map to deliver significantly more finance directly to Indigenous Peoples and Local Communities. - Momentum and global conversation on Biodiversity Credits is gaining traction.
 The momentum on biodiversity credits has increased significantly in recent months, with their inclusion in Target 19 of the Kunming-Montreal Global Biodiversity Framework, and a growing number of biodiversity credit initiatives and methodologies established.
-WWF is actively engaging in this conversation, as a member of the Biodiversity Credits Initiative led by the WEF.
-Co-leading a working group on Integrity, which is producing the principles and guidance for biodiversity credits and participating in another WG on Pilots, which is compiling a list of Biodiversity Credits pilots that are near 'ready to go'.
-WWF has submitted Namibia Wildlife Credits to this group. - A majority of Central Bankers and financial supervisors have formally recognized that biodiversity loss is a potential source of economic and financial risk and committed to developing a response strategy to maintain financial and price stability.
-The Network for Greening the Financial System (NGFS) brings together central banks and financial supervisors and regulators, including from many nations from the Global South, to strengthen the global response required to meet the goals of the Paris agreement and to enhance the role of the financial system to manage climate- and nature related risks and to mobilize capital for green and low-carbon investments in the broader context of environmentally sustainable development.
+WWF is actively engaging in this conversation, as a member of the Biodiversity Credits Initiative led by the World Economic Forum.
+Co-leading a working group on Integrity, which is producing the principles and guidance for biodiversity credits and participating in another working groups on Pilots, which is compiling a list of Biodiversity Credits pilots that are near 'ready to go'. - A majority of Central Bankers and financial supervisors have formally recognized that biodiversity loss is a potential source of economic and financial risk and committed to developing a response strategy to maintain financial and price stability.
+WWF welcomes the decision from the Network for Greening the Financial System (NGFS) that brings together central banks and financial supervisors and regulators, including from many nations from the Global South, to strengthen the global response required to meet the goals of the Paris agreement and to enhance the role of the financial system to manage climate- and nature related risks4 and to mobilize capital for green and low-carbon investments in the broader context of environmentally sustainable development.